milavdabgar/Vardhan-Flask/README.md

 ### Deployment Process
 1. Push changes to the master branch
-2. GitHub Actions runs the test suite
+2. GitHub Actions runs the test suite and security checks
 3. If tests pass, the code is automatically deployed to the production server
 4. The deployment script:
    - Pulls the latest changes
    - Rebuilds Docker containers
    - Runs database migrations
    - Restarts the application

+### Release Process
+1. Create a new version tag: `git tag -a v1.x.x -m "Release message"`
+2. Push the tag: `git push origin v1.x.x`
+3. GitHub Actions will automatically:
+   - Run tests and security checks
+   - Deploy to production
+   - Create a GitHub release with notes

 ## Default Credentials